 Companies with a standardized onboarding process get 50% more productivity out of their new hires.
 Help your newcomers to learn the ways of this new land and they won’t waste time and mental energy trying to guess what the company values, rewards, and is trying to achieve.

 Even when expectations are clearly detailed up-front, the ‘set it and forget it’ strategy is not sustainable.
 You might have the best onboarding process in the world, but that doesn’t mean that what was most important for you (or your company) during your honeymoon period has remained relevant as you’ve grown and matured.
 People, companies, and needs change.

-The only way to stay on-top of these changes is through frequent relationship check-ins, like a manager’s one-to-one with their team members.
-Ben Horowitz, of Andreessen-Horowitz fame, has written about the peak importance of these one-to-one meets for productivity in his book and his blog.
+The only way to stay on top of these changes is through frequent relationship check-ins, like a manager’s one-on-one with their team members.
+Ben Horowitz, of Andreessen-Horowitz fame, has written about the peak importance of these one-to-one meetings for productivity in his book and his blog.

 The most wonderful thing about working with people is… working with people.
 The most challenging part of working with people is that people are complicated.
 People have feelings, and feelings change.
 Everyone has a universe of things going on that you simply can’t see from the outside.

 There’s a poster in the BSTRO office that states: “Kindness Always Wins.”
 It’s not about sunshine and roses, never disagreeing with your colleagues, allowing endless excuses for poor performance, or not having a high bar for quality.
 Kindness and excellence are not mutually exclusive.
 The key is to remember that you have chosen to work and co-exist with people, and that all people deserve to be treated with dignity, respect, and—yep—kindness.